 The Bose QuietComfort 35 Series 2 are decently stable but not tight enough on the head to be suitable for more intense exercises.
 The ear cups, sway a little when exercising but thanks to the wireless design, you don't have to worry about the audio cable getting caught on something and yanking the headphones off your head.

-The Bose QuietComfort 35 Series II are a very good sounding pair of closed-back over-ear headphones.
+The Bose QuietComfort 35 Series II are a very good sounding pair of closed-back over-ear headphones (they are one of the best closed-back headphones we've tested).
 They sound nearly identical to the older model.
 Their bass is consistent and deep, with just the right amount of thump and punch.
 This makes them very versatile and suitable for all types of content from classical, to Dubstep, to podcasts.
 They also have very well-balanced mid and trebles ranges, although some may find them a tad too emphasized on vocals and leads.
 They also have great imaging, but like most other closed-back headphones, their soundstage is not speaker-like and out-of-head.

 The bass of the Bose QC35 II is excellent.
 LFE (low-frequency extension) is at 10Hz, which is great.
 Low-bass is quite flat and over our target by about 2dB.
 This indicates a deep and thumpy bass, capable of producing the low rumbling sounds common to EDM, hip-hop, dubstep and film scores.
 Additionally, mid-bass and high-bass are also flat and within 2dB of our target.